 So at the end of the day, you're not watching this because it has something to offer, you're watching it because there's nothing else to do.

 ****END OF SPOILERS****

 With DanMachi, what you see is what you get.
 It's a show that isn't trying to be more than what it is and is honest about that.
-And while that is a commendable attribute, it just isn't enough to be anything more than just that.
-It's easygoing content that offers nothing else when it is all said and done.
+And while that's a commendable attribute, it just isn't enough to be anything more than just that.
+It's easygoing content that offers nothing else when it's all said and done.
 DanMachi is the intermission title you watch before watching your next "must watch" series.
 An anime that will forever be remembered for a pair of loli boobs than it will for anything else.

 Do you like cosplay?
 Do you like sexy asian cosplayers?
 Then come on in friend, because a glorious bonanza of images awaits you featuring fan favorites from Macross F, Re:Zero, One Piece, Pokemon and many more.